 is automatically set to

 form.
-The Web UI will display a login form that accepts
+In this case, the Web UI displays a login form

 Fixed user authentication#